defeat the enemy, strongholds and spiritual warfare

 YOUTUBE VIDEO VIEWERS WANT TO LEARN HOW TO DO SOMETHING

-If you share the how-to, YouTube is the place for you.
-If your videos only offer utility, viewers, and subscribers tend to grow slowly over time.
-You may have random videos pop off and get one million views and then other videos get thirty-seven views.
-Views aren’t consistent because you’re getting search traffic from individuals who are looking for an answer to their questions right now.
-They find your video, watch it, get the answer they need, and leave.
+If you want to share how-tos, YouTube is the place for you.
+Viewers and subscribers tend to grow slowly if your videos only offer utility.
+Random videos may pop off and get one million views; other videos get thirty-seven views.
+Views aren’t consistent because you’re getting search traffic from individuals looking for an answer to their questions.
+They find your video, watch it, get the necessary answer, and leave.

 THE RIGHT PROGRAMMING FOR PODCAST VS. YOUTUBE BRINGS CONSISTENT SALES

-With YouTube, make sure that your videos fulfill the need for dopamine and utility, your videos are entertaining and useful.
+With YouTube, make sure that your videos fulfill the need for dopamine and utility and are entertaining and valuable.

 Podcast vs. YouTube: Choose Which Is Right for You